bowsr/DESRU/HOWITWORKS.md

 DESRU will check the user's firewall outbound rules for a rule blocking traffic from their DOOMEternalx64vk.exe installation.
 If this is found but not enabled, DESRU will enable it.

-Clicking the firewall button will either delete this rule, or create a new one named "DOOM Eternal (SR Utility).
+Clicking the firewall button will either delete this rule, or create a new one named "DOOMEternal (SR Utility)".

 ### ReShade
 For ReShade detection, DESRU searches for a Registry Value in the `HKEY_LOCAL_MACHINE\SOFTWARE\Khronos\Vulkan\ImplicitLayers\` Key.